rene-d/sysbus/README.en.md

 [🇫🇷 Original version in French 🇫🇷](README.md)

 **WARNING**: I am not the author of this translation.
-It may contain errorss or typos (especially with spaces...).
+It may contain errors or typos (especially with spaces...).

-**WARNING**: Some information may be out of date and irrelevant, Livebox software has been updated.
+**WARNING**: Some information may be out of date and irrelevant since Livebox software has been updated by Orange.

 `sysbus.py` is a Python 3 script that allows you to programmatically control a Livebox and explore control possibilities and other hidden information.
 It is an "experimental" tool.